FormulatedAutomation/rpaframework-search-and-store/README.md

 ```

 ## Keywords
-Keywords are the actions that your automation is going to take in granular detail.
+Keywords are the actions that your automation is going to take.
 At first, this may
-look silly and if you are like me you may want to just use Python directly.
+look silly and you may want to just use Python directly.
 Keywords have a few advantages:
   - Self-documentation: Automations are guaranteed to break and you may not be the one
    to make the fix.
   - DRY Code: You can break down actions into logical sections that can be re-used with different arguements